-The financial statements of the Company as of and for the years ended December 31, 2020 and 2019 were audited by EY.
-In a reverse acquisition, a change of accountants is presumed to have occurred unless the same accountant audited the pre-merger financial statements of both the legal acquirer and the accounting acquirer, and such change is generally presumed to occur on the date the reverse acquisition is completed.
+The financial statements of the Company as of and for the years ended December 31, 2021 and 2020 were audited by EY.
 We expect that representatives of EY will be present at the Annual Meeting, will be able to make a statement if they so desire and will be available to respond to appropriate questions.

-At the Annual Meeting, the stockholders are being asked to ratify the appointment of EY as our independent registered public accounting firm for the fiscal year ending December 31, 2021.
+At the Annual Meeting, the stockholders are being asked to ratify the appointment of EY as our independent registered public accounting firm for the fiscal year ending December 31, 2022.
 Our Board is submitting the selection of EY to our stockholders because we value our stockholders' views on our independent registered public accounting firm and as a matter of good corporate governance.
 If this proposal does not receive the affirmative approval of a majority of the votes present in person or by proxy and entitled to vote on the proposal, the Board would reconsider the appointment.
 Even if our stockholders ratify the selection, our Board, in its discretion, may appoint another independent registered public accounting firm at any time during the year if the Board believes that such a change would be in our best interests and the interests of our stockholders.